tbird20d/sneaksync/README.txt

 == INSTALLATION ==
 sneaksync is a single python script.
 Place it on your path, or make a crontab entry for it, to run periodically.
-If you run in manually, you can put it anywhere.
+If you run it manually, you can put it anywhere.
 It expects python in /usr/bin, but you can invoke it by running
   $ python sneaksync <args>